jamesjingyi/mockup-device-frames/README.md

 I’ve collected some of these for me to use, and will try and keep them up to date.

 ## Latest update - 5th Jun
+- Edited the iMac 24 so the images are more nicely proportioned (with new coordinates)
-- Added the new M4 iPad Pros, and M2 iPad Airs
+- Added the Pro Display XDR and Studio Display
+- Edited the Dell UltraSharp 5K so that the screenshot dimensions line up with the Studio Display

 Provided is: